Want to save this recipe?

 Enter your email below & we’ll send it to your inbox.
 Plus get great new recipes from us every week!

 Dive into the world of homemade baking with this exquisite sugar cookie recipe.
-I know I’m bias and believe me, I don’t believe in bragging, but this really is an exceptional sugar cookie recipe.
-You simply have to try it!
+I know I’m biased, and believe me, I don’t believe in bragging, but this really is an exceptional sugar cookie recipe.
+You have to try it!
 These cookies boast a perfect texture, crispy at the edges and tenderly chewy in the center, topped off with a heavenly cream cheese buttercream.
 They’re glorious!
 These are one of the most heavily and consistently requested desserts I’ve made.
-Okay, rant over, just go find out for yourself.
+Okay, rant over, go find out for yourself.

 How do I ensure my cookies have the perfect texture?